.NET MAUI vs Flutter: Full comparison, performance, and use cases

 .NET MAUI vs Flutter: Capabilities & Limitations

-.NET MAUI excels in scenarios that require deep integration with the Windows or macOS ecosystem or where leveraging existing .NET business logic is a priority.
-Its use of native controls ensures that apps feel right on each platform, and its support for desktop development is more robust out of the box compared to Flutter.
-However, MAUI’s ecosystem of third-party libraries and plugins is evolving, and some advanced UI or hardware integrations may require additional native development.
+.NET MAUI excels in scenarios requiring deep integration with the Windows or macOS ecosystem or where leveraging existing .NET business logic is a priority.
+Its use of native controls ensures apps feel right on each platform, and its desktop development support is more robust out of the box.
+However, MAUI’s ecosystem of third-party libraries is evolving, and some advanced UI or hardware integrations may require additional native development.

-Flutter stands out for its flexibility and the ability to create pixel-perfect, highly customized user interfaces.
-Its widget system enables rapid prototyping and allows for unique designs that are consistent across all platforms.
-Flutter’s package ecosystem is incredibly vast, making it easier to integrate features like push notifications, payments, and analytics.
-However, Flutter apps may have larger binary sizes, and achieving a truly native “feel” for each platform can require extra effort, especially for desktop applications.
+Flutter stands out for its flexibility and ability to create pixel-perfect, highly customised user interfaces.
+Its widget system enables rapid prototyping and unique designs that are consistent across all platforms.
+Flutter’s package ecosystem is vast.
+However, Flutter apps may have larger binary sizes, and achieving a truly native feel – especially for desktop – can require extra effort.

 Flutter vs .NET MAUI: Community & Resources

-Flutter’s community is one of the largest and most active in the cross-platform space, boasting over 170,000 GitHub stars and an extensive array of tutorials, packages, and plugins.
-Flutter is the most popular cross-platform mobile framework, and its ecosystem continues to grow.
+Flutter’s community is one of the largest and most active in cross-platform development, with over 170,000 GitHub stars and an extensive array of tutorials, packages, and plugins.
 This means faster problem-solving, more third-party integrations, and a lower barrier to entry for new developers.

-.NET MAUI, while newer, benefits from Microsoft’s backing and the broader .NET community.
-It is rapidly gaining adoption, especially among enterprise and business app developers who value long-term support and integration with existing .NET infrastructure.
-The learning curve for .NET MAUI is gentle for teams already familiar with C# and .NET, and its documentation is comprehensive and constantly improving.
+.NET MAUI benefits from Microsoft’s backing and the broader .NET developer community.
+It is gaining adoption rapidly, especially among enterprise teams who value long-term support and integration with existing .NET infrastructure.
+The learning curve is gentle for teams already familiar with C# and .NET, and the documentation is comprehensive and steadily improving.

 Cross-platform outreach

-Flutter offers arguably the broadest cross-platform support among modern frameworks, targeting mobile (iOS, Android), desktop (Windows, macOS, Linux), and web browsers from a single codebase.
+Flutter offers arguably the broadest cross-platform support among modern frameworks, targeting mobile (iOS app development, Android), desktop (Windows, macOS, Linux), and web browsers from a single codebase.
 This versatility enables organizations to reach virtually every major consumer platform without needing to switch technologies.
 Flutter’s web support, although still evolving, has matured sufficiently for many production use cases, expanding its appeal for projects that require a multi-channel presence.

 .NET MAUI officially supports Android, iOS, Windows, and macOS, covering the most critical mobile and desktop platforms.
 While Microsoft does not officially provide Linux support, community-driven efforts bridge this gap.
 MAUI’s strength lies in its deep integration with Windows and macOS, making it particularly attractive for enterprise applications that need native desktop capabilities alongside mobile reach.
 However, its web support is limited compared to Flutter, which may influence decisions for projects prioritizing browser-based delivery.